Child Life Practicum

 Applying to the Program

-- Have at least junior standing in an accredited university
+- Have at least junior standing at an accredited university with a minimum GPA of 3.0

 - Have completed at least two college level courses focused on child life, child development, developmental psychology or family systems